Tisila/markdown-cv/index.md

 Built an Android application with Bluetooth connectivity to a microcontroller which emitted scents.
 The team was managed through Kan-Ban system Trello.

+**GRIDS Stub**
+A template Android application was developed to provide a kickstart for interested students.
+The app provided two main functionalities, a formula calculator and an interpolator.

 References:
 - [GRIDS.web.ua.pt](http://grids.web.ua.pt/index.php/projects/grids_apps/)